MonRay2024/AI-Inference-CS-201/spec-edits/README.md

-# AI-Powered Code Editor with Speculative Execution
+# AI-Powered code editing with Speculative Execution and Merkle Trees

 ## Overview
 An advanced code editing system that uses AI to implement "speculative edits" using PyTorch and Hugging Face transformers.
 The system employs multiple optimization techniques including quantum-inspired pattern matching, neural caching, and Merkle trees for efficient code analysis and generation.